wordofwarning/wordofwarning.org/current/2014-autumnwinter/pinchbeck/index.md

 *Presented by* Word of Warning

 ####In Brief
-A slideshow exploring absence and presence, flying and falling, and the power of the artist to fail or be free.
+A slideshow exploring absence and presence, flying and falling, and the power of the artist to fail or be free; a specially commissioned work-in-progress.

 ####Venue + Booking Details
 Date: Friday 28 November 2014, 6pm + 8pm (repeats)